javascriptures/jobble-frontend/README.md

 ## Future TODOs

-- Incorporate the Login flow for users who have already gone through the SignUp flow.
-- Interact with the Jobble API to retrieve and update the unsavedJobs, savedJobs, and discardedJobs collections for each user.
+### Future Fixes
-- Allow each user to directly call the GitHub Jobs API to populated a job list for review.
+- Front end to call DELETE API call to back end when deleting user
-- All each individual use to apply different search criteria when calling the GitHub Jobs API.
+- More seamless incorporation of the react-global-state
 - Minor tweaking to make the design more responsive on mobile/tablet.

-- Test the Delete API call once that API route is working.
-- More seamless incorporation of the react-global-state
-- Actual session management, password management
+### Future Features
 - Optimize Mongo schema for performance
+- Allow each user to directly call the GitHub Jobs API with individualized search criteria, to populate their unsavedJobs array.
+- Actual login, password management, and session management
-- Add swipe right/swipe left functionality
+- Add swipe right/swipe left functionality.
+Swiping (or using the prev/next button) will bring up the next job post.